 March: Friday, March 8th, 2024

-*Decisions will be released 10-14 days after the application deadline.
+*Decisions will be released in the weeks following the application deadline.

 Applications can be found through MaizePages.
-Student organizations must use their updated MaizePages account in order to access and submit their application.
+Student organizations must use their updated MaizePages account to access and submit their application.
 Applications will be available starting August 30, 2023.

 Please contact email@example.com to talk about possible funding opportunities if: